Tracy Caldwell Dyson: Expedition 23/24

 Caldwell Dyson was assigned for her second space flight on November 21, 2008.
-Her second space mission consisted of a 6 month mission to the International Space Station.
+Her second space mission consisted of a six-month trip to the International Space Station.

-After a successful liftoff on April 2, 2010 from the Baikonur spaceport on board the Soyuz TMA-18 as Board Engineer 2 with Soyuz Commander Aleksandr Skvortsov and Board Engineer 1 Mikhail Korniyenko and following a two-day rendezvous and docking maneuver with the ISS, she joined Expedition 23 as a flight engineer and transferred on June 2, 2010 to Expedition 24 again as a flight engineer after the departure of the Soyuz TMA-17.
+Caldwell Dyson successfully lifted off on April 2, 2010, from the Baikonur spaceport on board the Soyuz TMA-18 as Flight Engineer 2 with Soyuz Commander Aleksandr Skvortsov and Flight Engineer 1 Mikhail Korniyenko.
+Following a two-day rendezvous and docking maneuver with the ISS, she joined Expedition 23 as a flight engineer and transferred on June 2, 2010, to Expedition 24 again as a flight engineer after the departure of the Soyuz TMA-17.

-During the first half of her flight, Caldwell-Dyson and the Expedition 23 crew were joined by the STS-131 crew from April 7 to April 17.
-This period was the first and only time that four women were together on board the same spacecraft: Caldwell-Dyson, NASA astronauts Stephanie Wilson and Dorothy Metcalf-Lindenburger, and JAXA astronaut Naoko Yamazaki.
-From May 16 to May 23, the second and last Space Shuttle visiting mission for Caldwell-Dyson's flight, STS-132, joined the Expedition 23 crew for the installation of the Russian built module : Rassvet.
+During the first half of her flight, Caldwell Dyson and the Expedition 23 crew were joined by the STS-131 crew from April 7 to April 17.
+This period was the first and only time that four women were together on board the same spacecraft: Caldwell Dyson, NASA astronauts Stephanie Wilson and Dorothy Metcalf-Lindenburger, and JAXA astronaut Naoko Yamazaki.
+From May 16 to May 23, the second and last Space Shuttle visiting mission for Caldwell-Dyson's flight, STS-132, joined the Expedition 23 crew for the installation of the Russian-built module Rassvet.

-The second half of Caldwell-Dyson's mission was marked by the failure of a coolant pump at the beginning of August.
-Caldwell Dyson performed her first spacewalk on August 7, 2010 with NASA astronaut Douglas Wheelock.
-The task for this first of three contingency EVA was to prepare the malfunctioning coolant pump for replacement on the next spacewalks that took place on August 11, 2010 and August 16, 2010.
+The second half of Caldwell Dyson's mission was marked by the failure of a coolant pump at the beginning of August.
+Caldwell Dyson performed her first spacewalk on August 7, 2010, with NASA astronaut Douglas Wheelock.
+The task for this first of three contingency EVAs was to prepare the malfunctioning coolant pump for replacement on the next spacewalks; this took place on August 11, 2010, and August 16, 2010.
 She performed all of this contingency EVA.

-After 176 days, 1 hour, 18 minutes and 38 seconds in space, Caldwell-Dyson landed in Kazakhstan on September 25, 2010.
-During this spaceflight, she completed three spacewalks, logging 22 hrs and 49 minutes of Extra-vehicular activity work to replace a malfunctioning coolant pump.
+After 176 days, 1 hour, 18 minutes and 38 seconds in space, Caldwell Dyson landed in Kazakhstan on September 25, 2010.
+During this spaceflight, she completed three spacewalks, logging 22 hrs and 49 minutes of EVA work to replace a malfunctioning coolant pump.